CheckbookWeb/checkbook_node/README.md

 });
 ```

-:bulb: The code snippet has the actual API credentials from the ```test``` environment so you can use it directly.
+:key: The code snippet has the actual API Key and API Secret from the ```test``` environment so you can use it directly.

-The ```env``` parameter is optional and can be omitted if the requests are made to the live environment.
+:bulb: The ```env``` parameter is optional and can be omitted if the requests are made to the live environment.
 The possible values for this parameter are ```test``` or ```sandbox``` and the API credentials need to be from the specified environment.

 You can get the API Key and API Secret values from the [Settings](https://checkbook.io/account/settings) page: